-The new three-tier control model for the robot still under development with one controller for the robot's velocity, one for each motor and high-level one for the AI modules.
+The new three-tier control model for the robot still under development with one controller for the robot's velocity, one motor speeds and high-level one for the AI modules.
 In order to design a robust controller, complete models has to be created, considering several aspects of the robot's kinematic and dynamic.
-By the time of the writting of this TDP, the models were developed and are in phase of validation.
+By the time of the writing of this TDP, the models were developed and are in phase of validation.